arnim/p4nreana-tutorials/advanced/example3/readme.md

 # Theory of Dimensionality reduction

+We show here 3 different alogithms to perform dimensionality reduction and describe how to manage data flow between different pipelines using S3 private storage, all through REANA.

 ### UMAP (Uniform Manifold Approximation and Projection):